 Not only is this unnecessary, but if your viewers are clicking away early-on this is going to hurt your Watch Time and your standing in YouTube’s algorithm.

-Here's an example of such an unnecessary intro.
-It comes from fellow YouTube expert Dusty Porter, and I know he won't mind me calling this out as he uses it as an example on his YouTube Creators Hub Podcast all the time:
+Here’s an example of such an unnecessary intro, it comes from fellow YouTube expert Dusty Porter.
+I know he won’t mind me calling this out as he uses it as an example on his YouTube Creators Hub Podcast all the time:

 So how do you ensure your videos get off to the best start possible?